 Image effects in the Unity game engine can have a big impact on the look of your game.
 A bloom effect can turn harsh lighting into a warm sunny day, or an effect like color correction can make a landscape look toxic and irradiated.
-I use image effects in the Treehouse course How to Make a Video Game to create an early morning sunrise look.
+I use image effects to create an early morning sunrise look.

 Image effects were once only available in the Professional Edition of Unity, but with the release of Unity 5, image effects are now available in the (free) Personal Edition as well.
 This is great, because often times image effects are the difference between a mediocre looking game and the enigmatic “AAA-look.”
 If you’re still learning Unity or if you’re a programmer in need of some artistic assistance, you’re in the right place.